 The Xa Loi Pagoda, or Temple of the Buddha’s Relic, is the largest pagoda in Ho Chi Minh City and can be found in District 3.
 Those interested in gaining insight into Vietnam’s Buddhist culture will find a visit to this beautiful temple worthwhile.

 Visit this tranquil temple to learn about one of Vietnam’s modern religions, Caodaism, which combines elements of Buddhism, Taoism, Confucianism and Christianity.
 Visitors have the opportunity to watch the brightly dressed Cao Dai worshippers carry out their daily worship rituals.

-A trip to this observation deck is a must for all expats living in Ho Chi Minh City.
-The Bitexco Financial Tower is an iconic structure that stands tall in the middle of the city centre and offers visitors the best view over the bustling city.
+A trip to this observation deck, located in the Bitexco Financial Tower, is a must for all expats living in Ho Chi Minh City.
+This iconic structure stands tall in the middle of the city centre and offers visitors the best view over the bustling city.

 Cong Vien Van Hoa Park

-This park provides a tranquil escape from Ho Chi Minh City’s hustle and bustle.
-Despite being located right in the heart of the city, the authorities have created a peaceful environment by making this a bicycle-free zone.
+This green space provides a tranquil escape from Ho Chi Minh City’s hustle and bustle.
 Those who arrive early enough in the morning will have the opportunity to see the park full of tai chi practitioners.
 It also has a small sculpture garden which may be of interest to art lovers.